 In the 12-year period from 2003 to 2015, the U.S. Logistics Agency distributed Dual-Ended Combat Arms Earplugs Version 2 (CAEv2) to thousands of soldiers, totaling millions of dollars of product.
 Unbeknownst to the U.S. military, however, the earplugs contained defects that put servicemen and servicewomen at risk for hearing loss or impairment.

 This defect led to a lawsuit against the Minnesota-based 3M Company (formerly Aero Technologies), the supplier of the earplugs.
 3M paid $9.1 million in a settlement, but no liability was determined and the company did not admit any wrongdoing.
 This has still left thousands of service members and veterans with potential hearing loss or damage.
-If you or a loved one was diagnosed with hearing loss or tinnitus and served during this period, you may be eligible for a lawsuit to seek financial recovery for your damages.
+If you or a loved one were diagnosed with hearing loss or tinnitus and served during this period, you may be eligible for a lawsuit to seek financial recovery for your damages.

 What Went Wrong with 3M’s Earplugs?